Harshit-Git07/BlueLightCard/packages/api/payments/README.md

 It uses Stripe as the payment provider

+This service is intened to be used by other BLC internal services only as it is a low level payment component.

+If you are looking to understand it's integration for web and mobile.
+Look at Orders service which exposes a `checkout` endpoint to the client and talks to this service to initiate payment.

+# Authentication

 It uses IAM to protect the rest endpoints so the caller needs `execute-api:Invoke` permisson and needs to sign the request in order to call payment endpoints

 ## Database